-My beloved 12 year old daughter asked me to share my story with you.
+My beloved 12-year-old daughter asked me to share my story with you.
 I am having a difficult time deciding what to write, and from which point to start.
-Perhaps I should begin from the present and work my way back to the past.
+Perhaps I should begin from the present and work my way back to the pas

 Based on what you just read, it is easy to imagine me as a tough, violent, angry man with a threatening demeanor.
-The truth is that I am the exact opposite of that image.
+But the truth is that I am the exact opposite of that image.

-Guilty, I am.
-Radicalized, I was.
 Yet I still find my entire situation incredibly surreal.
 I often go back in time in order to retrace my steps and figure out how I ended up here.
-Every time I engage in this exercise, I find a young man who was caught up in a perfect storm of internal and external influences.
+Sadly, every time I engage in this exercise, I find a young man who was caught up in a perfect storm of internal and external influences.
 The inevitability of it all is what I find most remarkable.

-After any major terrorist attack, there is usually a fierce debate about what makes individuals susceptible to radical ideologies, (unfortunately, this rarely occurs when the perpetrators are non-Muslims – e.g. Right Wing extremists in the U.S).
-If I had a noose around my neck, and the only thing that could save my life was the answer to this apparently dumbfounding question, then I would have to say that it is the emotional state of feeling utterly worthless.
+After any major terrorist attack there is usually a fierce debate about what makes individuals susceptible to radical ideologies.
+Unfortunately, this rarely occurs when the perpetrators are non-Muslims (For example: Neo Nazi extremists in the States and Europe).
+Having said that, if I had a noose around my neck, and the only thing that could save my life was the answer to this apparently dumbfounding question, then I would have to say that it is the emotional state of feeling utterly worthless.

 I have always felt worthless.
 I still struggle with this feeling to this day.
-Perhaps I feel this way because I carry within me a strong inner critic that has been ripping me apart since childhood.
-Perhaps it is due to the fact that I have always felt like an outsider.
+Perhaps I feel this way because I carry within me a strong inner critic that has been ripping me apart ever since I was a child.
+Or maybe, it is due to the fact that I have always felt like an outsider.
 You see, even though I am a citizen of this country, I have never felt Canadian.
-That is because ever since I arrived here as a 12-year-old-boy, in my mind, to be a real Canadian, you had to be white.
+That’s because ever since I arrived here as a 12-year-old-boy, in my mind, to be a real Canadian, you had to be white.

-Prior to immigrating here, I lived in my mother’s country of birth; Cyprus.
-There too, I felt like an outsider, since I was keenly aware that my Arab features automatically disqualified me from claiming to be Cypriot.
+Prior to immigrating to Canada, I lived in my mother’s country of birth, Cyprus.
+There too, I felt like an outsider since I was keenly aware that my Arab features automatically disqualified me from claiming to be Cypriot.

 Prior to that, I lived in Saudi Arabia where native citizens are infamous for looking down upon all non-Saudis.
 I still remember the words of a Saudi boy who referred to us Palestinians as “Phalas-Teezi”, (a hybrid word that combines “Palestinian” with the Arabic word for “ass”).
 The sad fact that I was sexually molested while living there could have only intensified my inner feelings of worthlessness and inadequacy.

 Many of you have probably wondered why the Muslim world has produced so many radicalized individuals in the modern era.
 Blaming Islam for it is incredibly simplistic, if not absolutely wrong.
-When I look at what the people of that region have been going through for over 100 years, I am actually surprised that there aren’t more radicals, not less.
+When I look at what the people of that region have gone through over the last 150 years I am actually surprised that there aren’t more extremists, not less.
 I can’t imagine how utterly worthless many of them are made to feel.
-The culprits are foreign and local governments who systematically strip the people of their dignity.
+The culprits are foreign and local governments who systematically strip powerless human beings of their dignity.

 What happens to a street vendor who can’t sell his fruits without having to pay a bribe to a policeman?